Abbey and Altenmünster of Lorsch

 Are there guided tours?

-Guided tours may be available, offering deeper insights into the abbey’s history and architecture.
-Check the official website for details.
+Guided tours may be available, providing deeper insights into the abbey’s history and architecture.
+Check for availability prior to your visit.

 What’s the best time to visit?